 The new IEC 61724 "Photovoltaic system performance" series of standards is the best available source that defines parameters such as "performance ratio" and "performance index".
 The purpose of this document is to clarify the logic behind IEC 61724 and its vocabulary.
-For brevity sake we do not mention all parameters and performance metrics.
+For the sake of brevity we do not mention all parameters and performance metrics.
 If you want to know more: purchase the IEC standards.